Tassos Marinos Tassos Marinos Joomla Extensions

 Published in Convert Forms

-Wondering how you can calculate a total based on the option selected by the user from your form?
-With the Convert Forms Calculations Feature you can create forms with dynamically calculated fields to display the calculated values.
+Are you wondering how you can calculate a total based on the option selected by the user from your form?
+With the Convert Forms Calculations Feature, you can create forms with dynamically calculated fields to display the calculated values.

 Convert Forms Field Calculations Demo

-It includes a Visual Calculation Builder that can help you create both single and complex calculations, for example general calculators, ideal weight calculators, calorie calculators, estimate quotes for hotel booking and rent a car services, price estimation quotes for appointments and services, loan & finance calculators and many more.
+It includes a Visual Calculation Builder that can help you create both single and complex calculations, such as general calculators, ideal weight calculators, calorie calculators, estimate quotes for hotel booking and rent-a-car services, price estimation quotes for appointments and services, loan and finance calculators, and many more.

 Features

-Here's what makes Convert Forms Calculations feature a powerful tool for your forms.
+Here's what makes the Convert Forms Calculations feature a powerful tool for your forms.

 • Easy and visual calculator interface.